-9.10.3 Distinguishing between types and constructors
+11.10.3 Distinguishing between types and constructors

 In the examples above, all promoted constructors are prefixed with a single quote mark '.
-This mark tells GHC to look in the data constructor namespace for a name, not the type data Prom = P -- 2 '''
+This mark tells GHC to look in the data constructor namespace for a name, not the type (constructor) namespace.
+Consider data Prom = P -- 2 '''